dustinlyons/nixos-config/README.md

 # Overview
 Hey, you made it!
 Welcome. 🤓

 You've stumbled upon my personal journey with Nix.
 For over a year, I've been hacking away at this configuration.
-Using 100% Nix flakes, this repository drives my office PC, M1 Macbook, and virtual machines in my home lab.
+This repository drives my office PC, M1 Macbook, and virtual machines in my home lab.
 Along with syncthing to manage data, this Nix configuration guarantees I have a working, seamless experience across each machine I use.

-Immutable, reproducible infrastructure rocks!
-It's game-changing and I'll never go back to typing commands in a terminal.

 While developing, I've done my best to keep it simple - for both future me and readers like you.
 You'll see that in how I've organized code, as I keep filename conventions the same across modules.
-To get you started, I've included step-by-step instructions on bootstrapping a new machine below.
+To get started, you can bootstrap from bare metal, run on your Mac, or try out a live ISO.
+See below.

 # Videos
 ## NixOS